Constructive analysis of the Navier-Stokes equation: Introduction

 The incompressible Navier-Stokes equation cannot be solved by a simple global fixed point iteration.
 Similar as in the case of the multidimensional Burgers equation (cf. \cite{K}) we choose a time-discretized scheme and construct fixed points which are local in time.
 However, compared to the multidimensional Burgers equation controlling the growth of the integral term in (\ref{Navleray}) is an additional difficulty.
+We considered this problem in \cite{KB2}.
 For $l\geq 1$ let

 be a solution of (\ref{Navleray}) on the domain $[l-1,l]\times{\mathbb R}^n$ in transformed time coordinates $\tau$ with